computational-cell-analytics/user-study-v3/README.md

     - TODO

 5. Segmentation and correction of Split 2 with micro_sam
-    - Same approach as 2., bu for the data in split 2.
+    - Same approach as 2., but for the data in split 2.
-    - Run `python annotate_v4 <YOUR_NAME>`, proceed as in 2. otherwise.
+    - Run `python annotate_v5 <YOUR_NAME>`, proceed as in 2. otherwise.

 6. Segmentation and correction of Split 2 with CellPose HIL
     - TODO

 7. Segmentation and correction of Split 3 with micro_sam
+    - Before running this you need to finetune a model via:
-    - TODO
+        - `python finetune_sam.py <NAME>`
+        - Note: ideally you should run this on your laptop and let it train for a few hours.
+But if this does not work you can also run it on the cluster and then copy back over the trained model.
+Please note down the training time in the corresponding google sheet too.
+    - Then run `python annotate_v7.py <YOUR_NAME>` and proceed as in 3. otherwise.

 8. Segmentation and correction of Split 3 with CellPose
     - TODO